 Community engagement is achieved by various means, including a number of sponsorship donations, liaison with the local authority etc. A bi-yearly newsletter is circulated to local residents.
 Complaints are recorded and reviewed through the Company's Environmental Management System.
-No complaints were recorded during 2016.
+One complaint was recorded during 2017, and action was taken immediately to resolve the issue.
 Local sourcing and use of local business is encouraged wherever possible.